JMNugent1/VBA-challenge/README.md

 # VBA-challenge
-Calculating stock market activity in a large dataset
+Calculating stock market activity in a large dataset using VBA.
+I named the script #stonks like the meme